 The Lisbon Charter is an international framework of good practice for public policy and regulation in drinking water supply, sanitation and wastewater management services.
-It contains clear reference to the rights and responsibilities of the various stakeholders and users.
+It contains clear references to the rights and responsibilities of the various stakeholders and users.
 It offers a vision and a practical platform for reforming water management for sustainable development.
 Through five key principles for public policy and regulation on water and wastewater services, the Charter provides a framework for transforming water regulation that can be universally applied.

 |Charte de Lisbonne||French|